Odin-SMR/hermod/Documentation/odin.hermod.rst

 Full configuration file can be found in `Appendix D - Maui configuration`_.
-This setup restrict one user to take all resources at once enforcing Odin processing always have atleast a minimum of processer available but also giving users acccess to the queue.
+This setup restrict one user to take all resources at once enforcing Odin processing always have at least a minimum of processor available but also giving users access to the queue.

 start the scheduler:

 .. code-block:: txt

-        $ /usr/local/bin/maui
+        $ /usr/local/sbin/maui

 stop the scheduler: